 RONNIE ALLEN MCCOLLUM II was born December 28, 1978 in Tuscaloosa, Alabama, to Ronnie and Beverly McCollum.
 He grew up in Fayette, Alabama as the only child to Ronnie and Beverly.
 Athletic talent runs deep in Ronnie’s family.
-Ronnie’s cousin is Mike Davis, the current UAB head coach, who was a stand out player at the University of Alabama.
+Ronnie’s cousin is Mike Davis, the former head coach at Indiana, UAB and Texas Southern, the current head coach at Detroit Mercy, who was a stand out player at the University of Alabama.
 Ronnie’s uncle Cedric Wright was a star defensive football player at Memphis State University (University of Memphis), still ranking in the top 10 in most defensive categories.
 While as a child Ronnie’s first love was baseball making the all-star team every season he played.
 ‘I thought Ronnie would play baseball in the pro’s, that was his best sport’ : says Ronnie’s mom Beverly.
 Ronnie soon found the love of basketball in the AAU summer circuit and baseball fell to the back burner giving the game up completely at the age of 14.

 Ronnie arrived in Shreveport in August of 1997 at 6’4″ and 230 pounds.
 So Ronnie quickly learned about college conditioning to trim down to 200 pounds by November.
 Billy Kennedy, Ronnie’s head coach saw one of the best freshman seasons in his coaching career as Ronnie led the team in scoring with 17.5 points per game hitting 101 three-point field goals which is a Centenary and Atlantic Sun Conference record.
 Fifth all-time in NCAA history for freshman, Ronnie was selected to second team All-Atlantic Sun and all newcomer team and third team ″All Louisiana″.